zwj1archer/CPB-SBI/README.md

 Background initialization: 'Backgroundinitialization.m' for final background generation by initial model of CPB.

-If you need to use it for testing you own algorithm, please feel free to download it.
+If you need to use it for testing your own algorithm, please feel free to download it.

 If you plan to use it in your paper, please tell us in advance.